Vinny Magalhães

-Vinicius "Vinny" de Magalhães (/pt/; born July 2, 1984) is a Brazilian mixed martial artist who competes in the Light heavyweight division.
+Vinicius "Vinny" de Magalhães (/ˌmɑːɡəˈljaɪnz/ MAH-ghə-LYEYENZ; /pt/; born July 2, 1984) is a Brazilian mixed martial artist who competes in the Light heavyweight division.
 A professional competitor since 2006, he was a finalist in The Ultimate Fighter: Team Nogueira vs. Team Mir and has fought five times within two stints with the Ultimate Fighting Championship.
 He is the former Titan FC Light heavyweight Champion, M-1 Global Light heavyweight Champion and is also a former jiu-jitsu no-gi world champion and ADCC champion.
 Magalhães was inducted into the ADCC Hall of Fame in 2024.